FLoPS: Semantics, Operations, and Properties of P3109 Floating-Point Representations in Lean: Introduction

 Formal verification of IEEE-754 floating-point arithmetic is a well-established field~\cite{boldo:flocq:arith:2011, boldo:fp-formal-proof:2017}.
 Mainstream FP verification literature assumes a "reasonably large" precision, an assumption that could fail in the context of machine learning formats where precision may drop to as little as one bit.
 Therefore, existing formalizations of floating-point arithmetic under IEEE-754 need to be significantly modified to handle various properties unique to P3109.

-\textbf{FLoPS.} This paper seeks to develop a formalization bespoke to P3109 that would be appealing to verify future applications of its formats and operations.
-We describe, \emph{FLoPS}, a \textbf{F}ormalization in \textbf{L}ean \textbf{o}f the \textbf{P}3109 \textbf{S}tandard.
-We chose the Lean~4 theorem prover to develop this framework for the following reasons.
-First, Lean enables us to use the extensive mathematical libraries from \texttt{Mathlib}.
-The P3109 standard defines floating-point operations via mappings to \textit{closed extended reals}, a set comprising real numbers, positive and negative infinity, and \texttt{NaN}. \texttt{Mathlib} provides a robust theory of real and extended real numbers (\texttt{EReal}), thus enabling a direct and faithful encoding of these reference semantics.
-Second, Lean's tactic language also helps with managing the complexity of floating-point proofs.
-In particular, the \texttt{calc} tactic allows for structured, readable arithmetic proofs, which are useful for verifying chains of inequalities common in arithmetic analysis.
-Our primary objective with \tool is to establish a mathematically precise ground truth for the P3109 standard, which can serve as a reference model for future efforts involving P3109 implementations.
+\textbf{FLoPS}.
+This paper seeks to develop a formalization bespoke to P3109 that would be appealing to verify future applications of its formats and operations.
+We describe, \tool, a \textbf{F}ormalization in \textbf{L}ean \textbf{o}f the \textbf{P}3109 \textbf{S}tandard.
+We chose Lean~4 for its extensive \texttt{Mathlib} libraries, which include the extended reals (\texttt{EReal}) needed for P3109's reference semantics, and its expressive tactic language.